-The following is our press release about the first of our 2 platforms;
+The following is a press release about the platform;

 Take bear viewing to new heights on our new Wildlife & Grizzly Bear Viewing Station